$P=W$ via $\mathcal{H}_2$: Hecke correspondences

-Having the commutation relations, in order to compute the action of the Hecke operators on the tautological ring $H^*_\taut(\CM_\alpha)$ it remains to compute the action of any Hecke operator on $1$.
-Recall that $\CZ_\alpha$ was presented as the zero set of a section of a vector bundle on $\BP(\CE_0)$.
-So the projection $\pi_3$ is the composition of proper maps
+Thanks to the commutation relations~\eqref{eq:hecke commutation}, in order to fully determine the action of the Hecke operators on the tautological ring $H^*_\taut(\CM_\alpha)$ we only need to compute the action of each Hecke operator on $1$.